agt25/e28/p1/README.md

 - By: _Angela T_
 - Production URL: <http://stonks.vue28.me>

-## Outside resources
+## Outside Resources

+### Design
-Enter Keyboard Key by: https://codepen.io/gschier/pen/VKgyaY
+Enter Keyboard Key by Gschier on [CodePen](https://codepen.io/gschier/pen/VKgyaY)

+### Vue Methods Resources

-Format Price method for currency: https://stackoverflow.com/questions/43208012/how-do-i-format-currencies-in-a-vue-component answer by Rhod
+Format price method for currency as suggested by [u/Rhod on StackOverflow](https://stackoverflow.com/questions/43208012/how-do-i-format-currencies-in-a-vue-component)

-Stock's Current Price API: FinnHub

-Stock's 2009 Year Open (Split Adjusted Prices) () from MacroTrends.net
+### Misc

+Latest stock prices provided by FinnHub's API.
+All 2009 historical split-adjusted prices from  MacroTrends.

 ## Notes for instructor

-n/a
+I hope you win and enjoy the game!